-We need look no further then our own children to find joy.
+We need to look no further than our own children to find joy.
 Children naturally exude joy, while many adults spend their lives trying to reach what they once had.

 While on the train, we went into a “magic” tunnel, and then we were “transformed” into The North Pole.
 The North Pole, in actuality, was some random buildings decorated for Christmas.
 I am not quite sure what the buildings are used for normally.

-Now, not to be a cynic, but in my ideal fantasy mind this train ride and aforementioned buildings are not the image I have of the North Pole.
-Sparsely decorated buildings with some random elves walking around is not what I think of when I think of the North Pole.
+Now, not to be a cynic, but in my ideal fantasy mind, this train ride and the aforementioned buildings are not the images I have of the North Pole.
+Sparsely decorated buildings with some random elves walking around are not what I think of when I think of the North Pole.
 Maybe I have watched too many Christmas movies…

 A Child’s Amazement: